hossein73z/clip_sync_telegram_bot/README.md

 Note:
 - The first user messaging the bot will be set as admin.
 Other users will need admin permission to be able to use the bot.
 - To reset the bot, just delete “database.db” file and restart the bot.

+I know the code is too complex for such a simple usage, but I decided to make room for future improvements.